pauRD12/shotgrid-render-publisher/README.md

 ### Installation:
 - Download the `.hda` file and put it in your `otls` directory (on Windows, that's usually `\Documents\houdinixx.x\otls)`.
 - Download the `credentials.json` file and modify it with your API keys (Check the `API Documentation` to generate the keys)
-- Launch Houdini and the HDA should appear in the TAB Menu under the name `Comparative Video Generator` (only in the LOP context).
+- Launch Houdini and the HDA should appear in the TAB Menu under the name `usdrender_shotgrid` (only in the LOP context).
 - Demo Video: